fopancaldi/vmc-project/README.md

 1. There is an error message while building the container:
     > Error: there is no registered task type 'cppbuild'.
 Did you miss installing an extension that provides a corresponding task provider?

     It is completely harmless.
 See the related [issue](https://github.com/microsoft/vscode-cpptools/issues/6450).
-2. The work was split in the following way: Francesco coded the parts `1b`, `1d`, `1f` of the [project](https://github.com/CompPhysics/ComputationalPhysics2/blob/gh-pages/doc/Projects/2023/Project1/pdf/Project1.pdf), Lorenzo coded `1c`, `1e`, `1g`.
+2. The work was split in the following way: Francesco coded the parts `1b`, `1d`, `1f` of the project, Lorenzo coded `1c`, `1e`, `1g`.
 Each part was first implemented in a branch which was then merged after a pull request.
 Also there may be some cleanup or bugfixing branches here and there.

 # TODO: General structure of the code

-# FIXME: REMOVE BEFORE "RELEASE"
+# FIXME: EVERYTHING THAT IS AFTER THIS MUST BE REMOVED BEFORE "RELEASE"

 # Coding conventions